RNZAF Hercules aid flight to Tonga delayed due to ash on runway

 "An air drop option was considered, but was not the preference of the Tongan authorities," he told the Herald this morning.

-The delay means vital aid supplies from New Zealand could take two days to arrive in Tonga.
+The delay means vital aid supplies from New Zealand - including collapsible water containers and generators - could take two days to arrive in Tonga.

+The NZ Foreign Affairs & Trade said other essential supplies set to be put on that humanitarian relief flight include chainsaw packs, family hygiene kits, mother and infant kits and shelter tool kits.

+Speaker of Tonga's Legislative Assembly, Lord Fatafehi Fakafanua, told Sky an Air Force plane was supposed to bring aid in, but that's been delayed because of ash at the airport.

 Royal NZ Navy ships are also being readied to deploy, but an update on whether or not that will happen today is expected to be released later on, the spokesman said.